WHAT IS THE ROLE OF

 Ongoing maintenance, property upkeep, grounds keeping and repair issues that are not of an emergency nature are always the responsibility of the Owner or their designated caretaker.

 WHEN IS THE BEST TIME TO LIST MY PROPERTY?

-We prefer to sign on new properties from late summer through early winter – for the following season.
-In this way our web site can be as complete and accurate as possible before the start of the reservations season.
+We sign on new properties from late summer through winter – for the following season.
+In this way our website can be as complete and accurate as possible before the start of the reservations season.
 We try to take property photos during the best possible weather.
 Properties seeking to join after the reservation season is underway may be charged a higher listing fee to cover the increased demand on staff time, or may be deferred until the next season so that we can concentrate on filling vacancies within the current listings of properties.